meccaLeccaHi/meccaLeccaHi.github.io/_posts/2018-10-24-decision-trees.md

 An unconstrained decision tree can learn an extreme tree (e.g. one feature for each word in a news article) -- see example below.

-{% include figure_link.html url="/assets/images/decision_trees/tree.png" href="/assets/images/decision_trees/tree.png" caption="Example of a highly over-fit decision tree model." width="100%" %}
+{% include figure_link.html url="/assets/images/decision_trees/tree.png" href="/assets/images/decision_trees/tree.png" caption="Example of a highly over-fit decision tree." width="100%" %}

 Fortunately, we can limit our decision trees using 'pruning' methods, which are described in the next section.